Omaha Car Accident Lawyers Who Work for You

-If you've been injured in an accident, we'll look for evidence of speeding by the other driver.
+If you've been injured in a speeding accident, we'll look for evidence of speeding by the other driver.
 We'll review police reports to see if there was an estimated speed.
 We'll look for signs of speeding at the accident scene, such as skid marks.
 We may consult an accident reconstruction expert to estimate speed based on the amount of damage caused.
 We have your case covered.

 Along with texting, there are many other activities that distract drivers and take their attention away from the road.
 This includes talking on the phone, operating a GPS or changing the radio station.
 Some drivers eat behind the wheel.
 Others check their hair in the mirror or put on makeup.
 Any of these activities take the driver's eyes off the road and greatly increase the risk of a crash.